vishalkotak/notes/computer-science-knowledge/Rust.md

 	- Good solution is to use a mutable reference
 - You can make a writable (mutable) reference to a value only if there are no read-only references currently in use.
 One mutable ref to a value can exist at a time.
 - You can't mutate a value through the owner when any ref (mutable or immutable) to the value exists
 ### Trait, Struct and For Keyword

-- **Struct**: Custom data type that allows you to group related data togethe
+- **Struct**: Custom data type that allows you to group related data together.
 - **Trait**: Defines a set of methods that a type must provide.
 It's like a contract or an interface.
 Trait defines a behavior but it doesn't provide the data or the implementation itself.

 ```rust